learn-co-curriculum/phase-3-hashketball/README.md

   * `"blocks"`
   * `"slamDunks"`

 Use the following data to populate your `gameObject` as outlined above.
 Remember to run `learn` to see what the tests expect.

 Home Team:

-* team name: Brooklyn Nets
+* Team name: Brooklyn Nets
-* colors: Black, White
+* Colors: Black, White
-* players:
+* Players:

 |          Stat          | Info | Info |  Info | Info | Info   |
 |:------------------:|:-------------:|:------------:|:------------:|:-------------:|:-------------:|